 Read more and improve general knowledge.
 Keep yourself updated on current affairs.

 Take notes on general topics and go through them before a session.

 Yes, if required, you can use technical jargons.
-Avoid chat language.
-They are not jargons.
+Avoid chat language; they are not jargons.
 Ensure that you don’t use abbreviations of jargons either.
 To make sure everyone is on the same page, explain the jargon or the technical abbreviation.

 Yes.
 Using short stories and anecdotes with some facts thrown in is a good way to attract attention to yourself.
 Using humour is a bit more complicated.
-Use it sparingly and only when levity is required.
-Overuse of humour in a discussion is a waste of time and resources and can be marked against you.
+Use it sparingly and only when required.
+Overuse of humour in discussion is a waste of time and resources and can be marked against you.

 There should be no aggression towards any group members.
 Aggression is not tolerated in a group discussion session.
 You can try to be assertive without being aggressive.

 No. It is not mandatory in GD to allocate a certain amount of time to each person.
 A GD session is competitive enough that participants must find their own ways to utilise the time allocated to them.

 Yet another common occurrence in group discussions is when the noise level goes up to a certain point, with an argument between the groups reaching its zenith.
 This is a good time wherein you can stand out as a leader by bringing order or getting the others to listen to you.
 The other way is to throw your weight behind the most powerful person in the room and ride on their success.
 Once they manage to hold attention, enter the conversation by agreeing to his/her point.

 A certain level of fluency in English is definitely expected from a candidate.
 But the native level of proficiency is not always required or expected.
 The panel will expect you to be able to communicate your ideas clearly and efficiently.
 Don’t stammer or drag a word.
 A huge and fancy vocabulary in English is not a must.
 On the other hand, you will also be expected to understand what others are communicating to you, and then be able to reply to that effect.